Get started with Fortnox to HubSpot sync app

 -

-Toggle to allow Fortnox orders to be created from HubSpot quotes when quote property Create order in Fortnox is set to Yes.
+Toggle to allow Fortnox offers (offert) to be created from HubSpot quotes when quote property Create offer in Fortnox is set to Yes.
 Requires a CRM subscription to

-/hubspot_event_subscriptions; see Create a Fortnox Order from a Quote. - Fortnox orders to HubSpot orders
+/hubspot_event_subscriptions; see Create a Fortnox Offer from a Quote. - HubSpot order to Fortnox order

 -